morningrise84/Lovescrape/README.md

 - Smoker
 - Marriage (important, not important, etc.)
 - Spoken languages
+- Desired Minimum Age (of a potential partner)
+- Desired Maximum Age (of a potential partner)
+- Desired Minimum Height (of a potential partner)
+- Desired Maximum Height (of a potential partner)
+- Does the potential partner want kids
 - Link to the full profile

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)